KDreynolds/HoTMiXer/README.md

 ## Acknowledgments

-Mr. Carson Gross for making me a Co-CEO
+Mr. Carson Gross for making me a Co-CEO of HTMX